Voting Info & Services

 Qualifications to Vote by Absentee Ballot

-- Unavoidably absent from Nassau County on Election Day
+- Absent from Nassau County on Election Day;

-- A patient in a Veterans' Administration Hospital
+- A patient in a Veterans Health Administration Hospital; or

 Applications for Absentee Ballots are available below.
 You may also download a version of the New York State Absentee Ballot Application Form (PDF)